saintedlama/passport-local-mongoose/README.md

 field to hold the username for example "email".
 * saltField: specifies the field name that holds the salt value.
 Defaults to 'salt'.
 * hashField: specifies the field name that holds the password hash value.
 Defaults to 'hash'.
+* selectFields: specifies the fields of the model to be selected from mongodb (and stored in the session).
+Defaults to 'undefined' so that all fields of the model are selected.
+* usernameLowerCase: convert username field value to lower case when saving an querying.
+Defaults to 'false'.

+__Error Message Options__

 * incorrectPasswordError: specifies the error message returned when the password is incorrect.
 Defaults to 'Incorrect password'.
 * incorrectUsernameError: specifies the error message returned when the username is incorrect.
 Defaults to 'Incorrect username'.
 * missingUsernameError: specifies the error message returned when the username has not been set during registration.
 Defaults to 'Field %s is not set'.
 * missingPasswordError: specifies the error message returned when the password has not been set during registration.
 Defaults to 'Password argument not set!'.
 * userExistsError: specifies the error message returned when the user already exists during registration.
 Defaults to 'User already exists with name %s'.
-* selectFields: specifies the fields of the model to be selected from mongodb (and stored in the session).
-Defaults to 'undefined' so that all fields of the model are selected.
-* usernameLowerCase: convert username field value to lower case when saving an querying.
-Defaults to 'false'.
+* noSaltValueStored: specifies the error message returned in case no salt value is stored in the mongodb collection.
+Defaults to 'Authentication not possible.
+No salt value stored in mongodb collection!'

 *Attention!* Changing any of the hashing options (saltlen, iterations or keylen) in a production environment will prevent that existing users to authenticate!